limo-756/github-pages-with-jekyll/_posts/2022-04-12-Designing-Youtube.md

 3. System should be reliable and no data should be lost.

 ### Capacity Estimations and Constraints
 Lets assume Youtube has 2 billion daily active users.
 Each user watches 5 videos a day and average size of video is 10 min.
 Number of Video Views per sec = (2 * 10^9 * 5)/(24 * 60 * 60) = 10^5 videos/sec
-Lets suppose video upload to video view ratio is 1:100 Number of Video uploaded per sec = 10^5/100 = 1000 videos/sec
+Lets suppose video upload to video view ratio is 1:100
+Number of Video uploaded per sec = 10^5/100 = 1000 videos/sec

 ### Storage required per sec
-Lets assume for every 1 min video we need 10 MB space New uploads = 1000 * 10min * 10MB = 100GB per sec
+Lets assume for every 1 min video we need 10 MB space
+New uploads = 1000 * 10min * 10MB = 100GB per sec

 ### Bandwidth estimation
 Incoming bandwidth = 1000 Video/sec * 10MB/60 = 166 MB per sec
 Outgoing bandwith = 16.6 GB per sec

+### API Design
+#### UploadVideo
+uploadVideo(apiKey, videoContent, title, description, tags, categoryId, subtitles, language, location)
+apiKey : token through which user will be authenticated and throttled in case of limit accede or abuse.
+videoContent : the video file to be uploaded it could be in bytes and compressed.
+title : title of the video
+description : <optional> description of the video
+tags : <optional> tags for the video, will help to improve video rank
+categoryId : <optional> categoryId of the video
+subtitles : <optional> subtitle list for video
+language : <optional> language of the video
+location : <optional> country/region of the user

+Response : 202 Request Accepted If the video validations are passed.
+An email will be triggered to user with link to access the video once encoding is complete.
+Alternatively we can provide API to check video status also.

 ##### Credits :
 1. [educative.io: Designing Youtube or Netflix](https://www.youtube.com/watch?v=ImtZgX1nmr8&list=PLhfHPmPYPPRk6yMrcbfafFGSbE2EPK_A6&index=12)